Operation Coronado X: Mỹ Tho

 On 2 February the 2nd Brigade continued to attack VC strongholds within the city which was now encircled by Allied units.
 At 06:30 both US battalions continued a sweep to the north in the western portion of the city, encountering only light resistance.
 At 09:15 a VC force was engaged on the northern edge of the city.
 Tactical air strikes with Napalm were called in and dislodged VC holding a guard tower near a highway bridge.
 The resulting damage to the bridge was repaired under fire by the MRF's supporting engineer platoon.
 Upon completion of the sweep, the city was cleared of VC units and the MRF battalions loaded onto Armored Troop Carriers (ATCs) at 12:01 for redeployment to Cai Lậy District in Dinh Tuong Province.

 By this time, the VC offensive had lost much of its original intensity in Dinh Tuong Province and the VC appeared to be withdrawing to the north and west.
 Base Area 170, where the MRF had taken up positions before Tết, was thought to be a likely location for the VC to regroup.
-The MRF therefore moved the 25km from Mỹ Tho to the Cai Lậy area to cut off VC escape routes from eastern Dinh Tuong Province.
+The MRF therefore moved the 25 km from Mỹ Tho to the Cai Lậy area to cut off VC escape routes from eastern Dinh Tuong Province.
 There were no significant engagements during the following two days as the VC apparently remained close to Mỹ Tho and did not immediately withdraw to their normal base areas.

 Overall, the VC lost over 115 soldiers and perhaps as many as 400 in Mỹ Tho.
-By comparison, the MRF lost 3 soldiers and the ARVN 25, while 64 civilians were killed.
+By comparison, the MRF lost three soldiers and the ARVN 25, while 64 civilians were killed.
 Over 4,939 homes were destroyed, mainly from Allied artillery and air strikes, but also from VC mortar rounds and rockets, as well as by fires started by tracer rounds used by both sides.
 This destruction displaced 5,674 families and created over 39,000 refugees in a district of 129,922 people.